TheCSharpAcademy/CodeReviews.Console.HabitTracker/HabitLogger.HopelessCoding/README.md

     a faulty value
 - **Validation Checks**: Very happy for all the validation checks which are done, take lot of time to learn and implement those correctly but it was worth it
-  - Those probly could be implemented in a smarter way in some cases but next time
+  - Those probably could be implemented in a smarter way in some cases but next time

-## Addtional challenges for future
+## Additional challenges for future

 - [x] Report functionality
 - [ ] User created habits to track